Siarhei-Ihnatovich/rsschool-cv-past/cv.md

 ### Work experience
 * manager in different touristic companies in Brest (2012- 2019)
-   * I can learn, I want to develop, and I love to create
+   * I learned how create and sale touristic product
 * equipment adjuster in Gefest-Qarts (2019 - up to present)
    * I learned how to work with complex machines